NashitaSattar/Cats_And_Dogs_CNN_Model/README.md

 # CNN_Model
-Binary Image Classification Model Using CNN
+Binary Image Classification Model to Classify Cats and Dogs Using CNN